v-rgrace/Viva/Viva/goals/viva-goals-healthy-okr-program/write-okrs-overview.md

 # Write effective OKRs that inspire action and deliver results

-Both leaders and practitioners agree that having clear, relevant, and communicated goals allows employees to focus on the work that matters, and that outcome-driven goals help teams align to strategic priorities and deliver measurable results.
+Having clear, relevant, and communicated goals allows employees to focus on the work that matters.
+In addition, outcome-driven goals help teams align to strategic priorities and deliver measurable results.

-Building on that, if you and your team are bought in with the general process of setting goals, it may make sense to get more specific by following a goal framework, which serves as a powerful tool to structure and guide the process of setting and achieving goals.
+Viva Goals uses the OKR (objectives and key results) framework, a powerful tool to help you structure the process of setting and achieving goals.

-The framework we recommend is OKRs (Objectives and Key Results), the secret weapon of high-achieving companies, and the #1 most commonly used goal-setting framework at enterprise organizations.

-> [!NOTE]
-> **Mindset:** Before we get started, a quick reminder that writing OKRs is an iterative process—the more you write, the better you will become.
-That’s why we strongly urge focusing on progress over perfection.
->
+> [!TIP]
+> Writing OKRs is an iterative process.
+You can work to hone your team's goals over time.
-> If you already have some basic strategic goals set for your company, it’s far more important to make initial progress, enter those into the system, and build on them, rather than get hung up trying to craft the perfect metric.
-So for now, keep it simple and have some fun.
+> If you already have some basic strategic goals set for your company, you can enter those into the system and build on them rather than crafting all new goals.

 ## OKR definitions

-Let’s start with a quick recap. **OKR** stands for **Objectives and Key Results.** Along with Initiatives, they act like a compass to direct you toward your goals.
+**OKR** stands for **Objectives and Key Results.** Along with initiatives, OKRs act like a compass to direct you toward your goals.

 - **Objectives** are what your team wants to accomplish.
 They are 3-5 clear, inspiring goals shared across teams and organizations.